MonashTS/tempo/README.md

 ## As a Java library
 Simply copy/past the files from the [java directory](./bindings/java).

+## Note:
+Warping windows w are commonly expressed as a ratio of the length of the series, e.g. `w=0.1`.
+In tempo, the window parameter is the actual window size, e.g. `w=14`.

 # Applications
 Our applications are not only demonstrators: you can use them for your work too!